abhishekg785/csv-import-pro/backend/README.md

 ## APIS
 I have added swagger to the app, so once the app is running , can go to `http://localhost:3000/api`, which will contain the swagger docs

+endpoint `/` : Renders the home page from the frontend dir

+---

 endpoint `/import` : Uploads the csv file to the server